Benoniy/k8_basics/README.md

 ## What is Kubernetes (K8)?
 * Orchestration of containers

-* Deployment seperated from infrastructure
+* Deployment separated from infrastructure

 * Nodes contain Pods, Pods contain Containers